top of page

 How long will my data be held?

-Your data will be held no longer than legally required (at least 10 years).
+Your data will be held no longer than required (at least 10 years).
 To safeguard your rights, we will use the minimally required Personal Identifiable Data possible.
 Our data protection and privacy policy is provided with this information sheet here.

 What if I want to withdraw from the study or delete my data?